女性维修工 拷贝

 Women working in door-to-door maintenance remain a rarity in China.
 In an interview with TWOC, an anonymous Beijing-based representative of Ziroom, an apartment rental app that provides tenants with free door-to-door maintenance services, said there are currently no women under the company’s contract.

 Wang, the founder of the feminist creative FeyGal, has taken things into her own hands, and created an offline class in July.
 She initially considered partnering with technical schools around Shenzhen, but realized that few of their teachers and students were women, so she decided to do it herself.
 “It takes more than raw strength to be a maintenance worker,” she tells TWOC.
-“I hope my students can value safety, attention to detail, and consideration for customer comfort.”
+“I hope to help women realize they can do just as well in male-dominated industries as men.”

 FeyGal’s initial Xiaohongshu post attracted dozens of queries.
 Wang divides those interested students into two categories: those who seek to enter the maintenance industry as professionals (the minority), and those who seek life skills for solo living (the majority).
 But, as she tells TWOC, most of the women she knows are not interested in learning maintenance skills for themselves, even as they wish for more female maintenance workers to enter the industry.
 She says that consumers still prefer to outsource maintenance work to specialists, particularly if they live in fast-paced cities such as Shenzhen.